 The church at Thyatira had commendable traits.
 Jesus spoke well of the people of the church regarding their deep and abiding love for their Lord.
 Their lives openly reflected a living testimony of the transforming power of Jesus Christ.
-Their conduct displayed "love and faith and service and patient endurance."
-In fact, the Lord openly testified that the church portrayed a greater Christian maturity during their later years than at the beginning.
+Their conduct displayed "love, faith, service, and endurance."
+In fact, the Lord openly testified that the church portrayed a greater Christian maturity during their latter years than at the beginning.